 Library services to the community

 The main purpose of the Rössing Foundation’s libraries is to ensure that learners, teachers and other community members have access to information through books.
 Improved reading skills are conducive to good results at school and deepen general knowledge as well.

-In 2016, 25,497 learners, 1,131 teachers and 10,515 community members visited the libraries in Arandis, Ondangwa and Swakopmund.
-A total of 11,062 books were borrowed and 6,856 returned by end of December 2016.
+In 2017 20,025 learners, 103 teachers and 8,602 community members visited the libraries in Arandis, Ondangwa and Swakopmund.

 Enterprise development support